ABSanthosh/SWENG-837-Course-Project/Readme.md

   - Classes (e.g., `User`, `Preference`, `Article`) outline key attributes and methods in TypeScript, aligning with the Class Diagram.
   - Tables define the schema for CockroachDB, including primary/foreign keys and constraints (e.g., `UNIQUE` email), ensuring data integrity.

-- **Purpose**: These skeletons provide a starting point for coding and database setup, making implementation straightforward for developers.

 ---